 The patches (liberty cuffs) were sewn, usually by a uniform tailor using a hidden stitch.
 This resulted in a regulation looking uniform when the cuffs were in place and buttoned, but displayed when the sailor was on liberty and unbuttoned and rolled the cuff up one roll to display the fancy designs.
 Liberty cuffs were found all over the fleet, and in many state side uniform tailor shops.
 But, they were most commonly made in Asian ports.
 In fact, the oldest versions of these fancy inside cuffs were often attributed to "China Station sailors", "China Fleet sailors", or "China sailors", for short.
 The customizing of the inside of Navy blue jumpers dates back to the late 1800s.

 The historical time-line of "liberty cuffs" is not well documented.
-Military historians and memorabilia collectors place the beginning somewhere in the late 1890s to very early 1900s.
-These were likely individually embroidered or were Asian custom made silk designs.
+Military historians and memorabilia collectors place the beginning somewhere in the early 1900s for hand stitched dragons on silk panels which were then sold to U.S. sailors as momentos of visits to Asian ports.
+Asian hand stitched silk dragon designed actual liberty cuffs have been dated to the 1930s.
 It is believed that mass machine developed liberty cuff designs began in the late 1950s.
 After that time major patch companies like GEMSCO produced packaged multiple design variations that sold near navy bases in many cities.

 Tailor-made dress blues had more fancy decorations than just the "liberty cuffs".
 Many tailor-made jumpers had zippers on one side, or even both sides, to facilitate easy dressing and removal of the jumper.
 Many had silk designs sewn in the inside/back side of the jumper and many tailor-made dress blue uniforms were made of gabardine material.
 Tailor-made trousers some times had zippers hidden at the sides of the 13-button front flap and a fancy silk insert with design on the backside of the front "flap".